smartems/smartems/docs/sources/plugins/installation.md

 By making it easier to develop and install plugins we hope that the community can grow even stronger and develop new plugins that we would never think about.

-To discover plugins checkout the official [Plugin Repository](https://grafana.com/plugins).
+To discover plugins checkout the official [Plugin Repository](https://smartems.com/plugins).

 # Installing Plugins

-The easiest way to install plugins is by using the CLI tool smartems-cli which is bundled with grafana.
+The easiest way to install plugins is by using the CLI tool smartems-cli which is bundled with smartems.
 Before any modification take place after modifying plugins, smartems-server needs to be restarted.

 ### smartEMS Plugin Directory

-On Linux systems the smartems-cli will assume that the grafana plugin directory is `/var/lib/grafana/plugins`.
+On Linux systems the smartems-cli will assume that the smartems plugin directory is `/var/lib/smartems/plugins`.
 It's possible to override the directory which smartems-cli will operate on by specifying the --pluginsDir flag.
 On Windows systems this parameter have to be specified for every call.

 ### smartEMS-cli Commands